FertileMule/pymunk/README.txt

 chipmunk_src for generic instructions on how to compile with gcc, or download the relevant release from Chipmunk homepage and follow its instructions.

-The build_chipmunk command can take two arguments, -c <compiler> and -r.
-If you compile on windows you probably want to use GCC through mingw or cygwin to compile and not Visual Studio as the compile arguments are setup for GCC.
-If you dont want the debug prints compile with -r to have chipmunk compile without debug asserts and debug prints.